allen-liaoo/J-Cord/docs/Object_Hierarchy.md

 ### Modifiers
 IModifier - A modifier that support chainable methods to update multiple IAttribute of an instance at once.
-IAttribute - An updatable field of an IModifier.
+Attribute - An updatable field of an IModifier.
  - ISelfModifier - A modifier that modify the self user.
  - IGroupModifier - A modifier that modify a group.